microsoft/WSL-DistroLauncher/README.md

 - Debian® is a registered trademark of Software in the Public Interest, Inc.
 - Microsoft®, Microsoft Store®, Windows 10®, Visual Studio®, and Xenix® are trademarks or registered trademarks of Microsoft Corporation.
 - Linux® is a registered trademark of Linus Torvalds.
-- Chrome™ is a registered trademarks of Alphabet, Inc.
+- Chrome™ is a registered trademark of Alphabet, Inc.